Is it just me or is wire shelving the worst? Let me show you how to cover wire shelving for $10 using this super easy foam board hack!

 How to Organize a SUPER Messy Room Quickly

-Kitchen Organization: Small Pantry Organization, Kitchen Organization Products, Kitchen Declutter
+Kitchen Organization: Small Pantry Organization (this is where I covered our wire pantry shelves), Kitchen Organization Products, Kitchen Declutter

 Share How you Covered your Wire Shelving